akshatgoel92/welfare-monitor/docs/README.md

 The NREGA payments process tracks each transaction that has to be made under NREGA.
 This information is digitized and stored in the FTO status tracking system.

+## Main scripts

-## nrega_etl.sh
+### nrega_etl.sh

 Every morning at 730 am, the ETL shell script nrega_etl.sh is triggered by a cron job on an Amazon EC2 instance.
-The program flows as follows:
+This shell script runs a Python program which runs the following scripts in the given order.

+### fto_stats.py

+This script is run from nrega_etl.sh as soon as the cron triggers the script.
+It takes the following steps:

-* Visits the block level summary page for Raipur district and scrape the total no. of FTOs at each stage.
-This is used for data quality checks later.
+* Visits the block level summary page for Raipur district
-* Clicks on each of the hyperlinks on the block level summary page, which lead it to a list of FTOs for that block and payment stage.
-This list of FTOs is scraped and placed on the DB.
+* Scrapes the total number of FTOs at each stage
+* Follows the links in each of the cell in the block-level summary page
+* Scrapes the list of FTO numbers for each block for each stage from the hyperlinked pages
+* Writes the scraped list to DB

+### fto_filter.py

+This script is run from nrega_etl.sh as soon as fto_stats.py finishes.
+It filters the scraped FTO numbers to get only those FTOs that are needed for the call in that week.
+It takes the following steps:

+* FTOs are listed for each stage they have been through so we keep only FTO under the furthest stage
+* Removes any FTOs older than 7 days
-* The list of FTOs is then filtered for FTOs that entered the payment processing system in the previous week and which have not been scraped    yet.
+* Queries the DB for the FTOs that have already been scraped
-* These FTOs are placed in the FTO queue table to be scraped.
-Once this is done, the the FTOs themselves are scraped.

-## fto_filter.py

-## fto_stats.py
+* Removes these from the list of FTOs to be scraped
+* Queries the DB for FTOs for whom information has already been pushed
+* Removes any FTOs for whom information has already been pushed
+* Writes to SQL DB table with list of FTOs to be scraped

+### fto_content.py

+This script is run from nrega_etl.sh as soon as fto_filter.py finishes.
+It visits the pages of the FTO numbers in the queue to actually scrape the content of each FTO and write them to the data-base.

-## fto_content.py
+## Helpers/Other scripts

-## items.py
+### items.py

-## pipelines.py
+### pipelines.py

+### helpers.py

+### ./backend/db_schema.py